-Our Chiropractic care restores function, enhances mobility, and helps support your nervous system.
+Our functional chiropractic care restores function, enhances mobility, and helps support your nervous system.

 Think of the human body like a high-performance vehicle.
 What you do with and how you take care of the vehicle will determine the level of performance and the rate of breakdown.
 When the spine is out of alignment it’s like having the frame bent and distorted.
 Even slight distortion on the vehicle will cause drastic reduction in performance, the acceleration goes down, the turning capabilities reduce, the stopping distance increases, the longevity of the vehicle declines, and many others systems get compromised.
 By fixing the frame it makes it so that the onboard computer (the brain) can process information properly and control all the minute calculations that are necessary for success.

 Optimizing spinal function positions the nervous system, including the brain, for peak performance.